Murat Yusuf

-Muurat Iusuf (also known as Murat Iusuf; born August 18, 1977 in Poarta Albă) is a Romanian citizen Muslim cleric of Tatar origins, currently the Mufti of the Muslim Community in Romania.
+Murat Yusuf (also known as Murat Iusuf; born August 18, 1977, in Poarta Albă) is a Romanian Muslim cleric of Tatar origins, currently the Mufti of the Muslim Community in Romania.

 Biography

 Studies

 Yusuf began school in Romania, but in order to study Islamic theology, continued his education in Turkey, starting in 1991.
 He studied at the Edirne Theological High School from 1991 to 1994, then taking TÖMER classes to perfect his Turkish (1994–95), and in 1995 he was admitted to the 19 Mayis Faculty of Islamic Theology in Samsun, from which he graduated in 2000.

 From 2001 to 2003, he took advanced master's courses in Pastoral Mission at the Faculty of Orthodox Theology of Valahia University, Târgovişte, obtaining a master's degree with a dissertation titled "The Juridical Islamic and Christian Ethos in Dobruja".
 Since 2004 he has been a doctorate student in Canon Law at the Faculty of Orthodox Theology of Ovidius University, Constanţa, under the scientific guidance of Fr.
 Prof. Dr. Nicolae Dură, with the theme of his doctoral thesis being "Human Rights according to Islamic Law and Canon Law".

 In 2000 he became a teacher of Islamic religion at "Constantin Brâncuși" School in Medgidia, then teaching at the Mircea cel Bătrân High School, Traian High School and Ovidius High School in Constanţa.
 In 2000-01 he was a specialist consultant on the translation of the book Dervis Dede'nin Dilinden Iman Esaslari.
 In 2000, he became a religious councillor within the Muftiate of the Muslim Community in Romania, holding the position until being elected to his present office.
 In 2001 he became a member of the national commission charged with publishing syllabi for theology courses.

 He has hosted conferences with the following themes: "Islam and Science", "Tolerance in Islam", "The Need for Religion in Society", "Religion and Democracy", "Muslims in Romania: Past, Present and Future".
 He has published articles in Günisigi Gazetesi, a local Turkish newspaper, and in Kardeler, a monthly Turkish magazine.
 He speaks Romanian, Turkish, Arabic and English.